omcodedthis/Accessible-Tic-Tac-Toe/README.md

 making it much easier to utilise the service.

 **Accessibility-related features for each impairment:**
-1) Verbose header > Visual & Cognitive.
+1) Verbose header > Cognitive & Visual.
-2) No need to input details to view history > Cognitive, Auditory, & Motor.
+2) No need to input any details to view history > Cognitive, Visual, & Motor.
 3) Amount of interaction points kept to a minimum > Cognitive, Visual, & Speech.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 </details>